At least 7 arrested, accused of attacking police officers outside New York City migrant shelter | News Channel 3-12

 Yohenry Brito, 24, was arrested Wednesday and arraigned Thursday on two counts of second-degree assault and one count of second-degree obstructing governmental administration, the Manhattan District Attorney’s Office told CNN.

-A 21-year-old was arrested Wednesday on suspicion of robbery and felony assault, police said, but the DA on Thursday declined to charge him.
+A 21-year-old arrested Wednesday on suspicion of robbery and felony assault was released and not charged, the district attorney’s office told CNN, as it continues to investigate the incident.

 CNN has reached out, or attempted to reach out, to attorneys for all those named and did not receive an immediate response.